 This painting grew from my concern over digital media and its inclusion in the classroom to reach a wider range of students.
 I first became aware of the "interactive classroom" (as it was called) in the early '90s.
 The "interactive classroom" was a pilot program in public schools.
 During a time when more kids were shooting each other in the face, taking and trading drugs, it appeared as though the leadership in the world of education saw a viable solution to leading the world's youth in the removal of adults and replacing them with closed-circuit television screens.
 Excellent work!
 See Portfolio >>

 The last I heard, the office where this painting is on display was planning on removing it.
 I attempted to contact the person in charge of the place, but with no luck.
-The building used to be called "McKesson Automated Healthcare" but I think it has a different name now.
-I shoved a business card through a locked door one time, in an attempt to persuade the manager to contact me about this work in the event that they plan to remove it.
-I am guessing that the next time I see it will be in a trash heap somewhere.
+The building used to be called "McKesson Automated Healthcare," but I think it has a different name now.
+I shoved a business card through a locked door one time in an attempt to persuade the manager to contact me about this work if they plan to remove it.
+I am guessing that the next time I see the painting will be in a trash heap somewhere.

-If anyone knows anybody at McKesson, or knows of the status of this painting's existence, let me know.
-All I was able to do when I shoved my card through the space in the door was to take this picture.
-It's sort of a "proof of life".
+If anyone knows anybody at McKesson (now called Acutronic) or knows of the status of this painting's existence, let me know.
+All I could do when I shoved my card through the space in the door was to take this picture.
+It's sort of a "proof of life."